 Yes, that’s what it is for.
-Administration fees are automatically removed from your package for your provider to maintain full compliance with government directives and manage your records and care.
-All providers, including Calvary, charge administration fees.
+As at 1 July 2019, fees relating to package and care management are automatically removed from your package for your provider to maintain full compliance with government directives and manage your records and care.
+All providers, including Calvary, charge these fees.

 Yes.
 The exact amount of funding you could receive is determined by your assessment.
-If your needs are considered low level care (HCP 1 or 2) and your income and assets are assessed as high, the co-payment contribution may negate the benefit of funding.
+If your needs are considered low level care (HCP 1 or 2) and your income and assets are assessed as high, the ITF contribution may outweigh the benefit of funding.

 We understand that it’s a hard time and an often exhausting process to go through, that’s where Calvary can help.
 We can activate your assessment for you - all you have to do is call our helpful Adviser Team to start the process.